-Students in receipt of a discretionary bursary will generally receive payments ‘in kind’, based on their needs, for example – provision of a bus pass, payment for exam resits, provision of equipment or books or contribution towards payments for educational visits.
-Dependent upon individual circumstances, the Bursary Fund will pay the full cost or only a proportion, with the balance being paid by the learner.
+Students in receipt of a discretionary bursary will receive payments ‘in kind’, based on their needs, for example – provision of a bus pass, payment for exam resits, provision of equipment or books or contribution towards payments for educational visits.
+Dependent upon individual circumstances, the bursary fund will pay the full cost or only a proportion, with the balance being paid by the learner.
 Purchases must be agreed prior to them being made and receipts will need to be provided.
 Students must return any items purchased at the end of their study programme so they can be used again by another student where appropriate.

 Receipt of bursary funding does not affect receipt of other means-tested benefits paid to families, such as Income Support, Jobseeker’s Allowance, Child Benefit, Working Tax Credit and Housing Benefit.